dbrgn/RPLCD/docs/usage.rst

 displays: A00 and A02.
 You can find them on pages 17 and 18 of `the datasheet
 <https://www.sparkfun.com/datasheets/LCD/HD44780.pdf>`_.

+Additionally it supports the character map 0B of the ST7066 controller chip.

 The default character map is ``A02``.
 If you find that some of the characters you are writing to the display turn out wrong, then try using the ``A00`` character map: